0345 504 6444

 Yes, although your wage may limit the value of bike and safety accessories available to you as your salary cannot drop below the legal minimum.
 However, you can still take advantage of a loan bike from your employer.
 Apply for the scheme in the normal way and your employer will contact you with your options.
 If you have any queries relating to this please call 03455 046444 who will be happy to discuss this in more detail.What is a Letter of Collection?

-LoC stands for Letter of collection of which you exchange for your chosen bike.Can I add my own money to the LoC value to get a more expensive bike?
+LoC stands for Letter of collection of which you exchange for your chosen bike.What safety equipment is available through Cycle2Work?

 The cycle to work legislation doesn’t include a list of ‘approved’ products so HMRC stipulates that a common sense approach should be taken.
 Permitted equipment includes: